-Five Ways For Entrepreneurs To Stay Mentally Well In 2021
+Five Ways For Entrepreneurs To Stay Mentally Well

-But there's a price.
+There's a price.
 Research from the US National Institute of Mental Health found that almost three-quarters of entrepreneurs are directly or indirectly affected by mental health issues.
 And researcher Michael Freeman at the University of San Francisco says that start-up founders are more likely to suffer from mental health conditions including depression, ADHD, substance abuse and bipolar disorder.

 - Be open

 As the founder, you set the tone.
 How you deal with mental health issues will make a real difference to how those around you treat them.
 So encourage a culture of openness around mental health for everyone involved in your business.
 Make it clear that it's OK to talk and say you've had a bad day.
 Isolation has got to many of us during the pandemic, and if you're working along, try to find someone who can be that sounding board.
 It can be someone outside your household, too: there's no shame in calling a helpline such as the Samaritans or Mind.

 - Diarise downtime

 If you've got the dedication and energy to start work at 4am, finding half an hour in your day to unplug shouldn't be beyond you.
 (Legendary workaholic Beethoven swore by a long walk every day.)
 This time to yourself, away from your screen and doing something that relaxes you, isn't wasting time.
 It's an essential part of your day.
 And it can be anything from walking to playing computer games to crafting - it just has to work for you.

 - Create balance